 Rosy-cheeked and full of Yuletide spirit, we are welcoming people to Winter Wonderland at Whinfell, Sherwood, Elveden and Longleat Forests.
 Although we’ve brought in more than 3 tonnes of snow, we still have our fingers crossed for a white Christmas.
-But regardless of the weather, there will be lots going on at all of our Villages and I can almost guarantee you won’t fall short on things to do.
+But regardless of the weather, there will be lots going on at all of our villages and I can almost guarantee you won’t fall short on things to do on a family hot tub break.
 Christmas is a time for family and, most importantly, children.

 With that in mind, here are five ideas of things to do with your family, to get the festive spirit flowing.